drunomics/service-utils/README.md

 ## Scope

-This covers traits for services which are missing from core or contrib modules.
+This covers traits for services that are missing from core or contrib modules.

 ## Usage

  - Install the package via `composer require drunomics/service-utils`

- - Just "use" the trait for the service you
+ - Just "use" the trait for the service you want to use.
+The trait provides a suiting getter; e.g., `getEntityTypeManager()`.

 ## Adding a missing trait